maxoakes/PythonIRC/readme.md

 Complete with channels and private messages.
 Written in Python 3.10.2.
 Switch statements were used!
 They require 3.10.

+Added an AutoClient to spam the server every n seconds.
+Server seems to function with with 5 clients of varying speeds. two of which message every 0.01 seconds.
+To create an Autoclient, do `py main.py auto <float>`

 See rfc.txt for details.

 # Basic Criteria